ishrak-imam/py-auth/README.md

 See [```settings_preprod_demo.py```](./settings_preprod_demo.py) for details.
 We suggest making a new file ```settings_my-service.py``` where you store your settings then refer to that in ```oidc_auth.py``` and ```oidc_funcs.py```.

+### Live Implementation
+A live implementation of this repository can be found at [https://sign.dag.ninja/](https://sign.dag.ninja/).

 ### References
 For general information about the Authentication service, please refer to [Get Started With Authentication](https://developer.signicat.com/documentation/authentication/get-started-with-authentication/).